EonOfCatastrophe/EonOfCatastrophe/README.md

 Hello, mate!
-Call me Toast!
+Call me Toast.
 (Or pony names if you prefer them)

 For starters, I'm a pretty nice guy, but of course everyone has their own set of boundaries.
-I'm usually active on PT but also .. usually semi-afk.
-Sometimes trolling people or messing around.
+I'm usually active on PT but often semi-afk.
+Or possibly trolling people or messing around.

-You can approach me anytime, though I suggest whispering.
+You can approach me, though I suggest whispering.
 I'd miss out on the actual message.

-Any form of interaction is alright, but kindly refrain from kissing and cuddling.
-Not too comfortable with it even for friends.
+Any form of interaction is okay, but kindly refrain from kissing and cuddling.
+Not too comfortable with it, even with friends.

 DNI
 - Flying penises.
-- Minors
+- Minors.
 - Basic DNI criteria
-- Pro-shippers
+- Proshippers.

+I don't hide much people, so we're cool.

 Interests:
 - Epic The Musical